-Depending on how you want to structure your business, working from home, keeping your overheads minimal until you build a portfolio of good clients is a good option, if you are able to set aside an area in your home.
+Depending on how you want to structure your business, working from home, and keeping your overheads minimal until you build a portfolio of good clients is a good option if you are able to set aside an area in your home.

 Plenty of people have built businesses starting from the kitchen table.

 Career Coaching and related skills are in demand due to all the business and job transformation that occurred during Covid and in many respects is still continuing.